 There were a few moments of silence.

 My grandma describes first feeling the bed start to rumble, just a little bit, gathering momentum as the absurdity of the name made its way through his synapses.
-Despite all his best intentions, he finally got to laugh aloud.
-And in that special way that makes sense to only those there at the moment, the name of a cat became the funniest thing that had ever happened in their life together.
+Despite all his best intentions, he finally had to laugh aloud.
+And in that special way that makes sense only to those present in that moment, the name of a cat became the funniest thing that had ever happened in their life together.

 Most of all, I smile when I think that my grandparents got to share an incredibly special moment in their final year together.
 Laughing hard, with the person you care about most, is the good stuff - one more checkbox of a life well-lived, the times you tell your grandkids about.